 The workouts are a target-orientated, highly-customized method designed to have you working at seven different levels of exertions throughout a ride.
 First, users complete a 20-minute performance test to find their functional threshold power (FTP; the highest power that a rider can maintain for approximately one hour.)
 FTP is a common marker for all triathlon cycling training—a measurement that has a place outside of the indoor world of Peloton for triathletes.

-In the classes, the Power Zone instructor, either Wilpers or Denis Morton, calls out a cadence range and specifies the appropriate zone of intensity cyclists should be working in (after testing your FTP, you will learn your relevant zones.)
+In the classes, the Power Zone instructor, calls out a cadence range and specifies the appropriate zone of intensity cyclists should be working in (after testing your FTP, you will learn your relevant zones.)

 Each zone is also designed to address a hyper-specific area of fitness such as endurance, anaerobic capacity, or neuromuscular power.
 The concept is if one rider is only starting out and another just competed in the Tour de France, both will still be working equally as hard using their respective zones.

-“Power Zone Rides and testing/retesting your FTP allow you to both monitor changes in your fitness as well as train at intensities that are appropriate for your fitness level,” he says.
+“Power Zone Rides and testing/retesting your FTP allow you to both monitor changes in your fitness as well as train at intensities that are appropriate for your fitness level,” he said.

 He adds, “For marathoners, [Peloton’s] Marathon Training Program is an 18-week periodized outdoor program for beginner to intermediate athletes, coached by competitive runners, a triathlete, and experienced outdoor coaches.”